Index

 Source: Office for National Statistics

-Based on these figures though, for 2018-20, healthy life expectancy at age 65 years is 7.2 years for men and 9.0 years for women in Hull which are 3.3 years and 2.3 years lower than men and women in England.
+Life expectancy at aged 65 years is 16.7 years for men and 19.1 years for women in Hull for 2021-23.
+Both of these are two years lower than for England.

 Compared with benchmark